On the independence of conditions in the linear mapping definition (revised): Abstract

 \section{Abstract}

-We study the (in)dependence of additivity and homogeneity conditions in the definition of a linear mapping between vector spaces over the same scalar field.
-Unlike other works on this theme, which deal with particular fields like real or complex numbers, we consider the general case.
-This enables us to obtain an almost complete picture.
-Namely, for the prime field, the conditions are not independent (additivity implies homogeneity).
-For the non-prime field of characteristic different from 2, the conditions are independent.
-For the non-prime field of characteristic 2, the problem remains unsolved.
+We study the (in)dependence of additivity and homogeneity conditions in the definition of linear mappings between vector spaces over the same scalar field.
+Unlike other works on the subject, dealing with particular fields like real or complex numbers, or with particular mappings like continuous or measurable, we consider the general case.
+This enables us to obtain complete picture.
+Namely, for the prime field, and only in this case, the conditions are dependent (additivity implies homogeneity).
+For the non-prime field they are independent: neither of conditions implies the other.